Oviraptorosauria

-Oviraptorosaurs ("egg thief lizards") are a group of feathered maniraptoran dinosaurs from the Cretaceous Period of what are now Asia and North America.
+Oviraptorosaurs ("egg thief lizards") are a group of feathered bipedal maniraptoran dinosaurs from the Cretaceous Period of what are now Asia and North America.
 They are distinct for their characteristically short, beaked, parrot-like skulls, with or without bony crests atop the head.
 They ranged in size from Caudipteryx, which was the size of a turkey, to the 8-meter-long, 1.4-ton Gigantoraptor.
 The group (along with all maniraptoran dinosaurs) is close to the ancestry of birds.
-Some researchers such as Maryanska et al (2002) and Osmólska et al. (2004) have proposed that they may represent primitive flightless birds.
+Some researchers such as Maryanska et al. (2002) and Osmólska et al. (2004) have proposed that they may represent primitive flightless birds.
 The most complete oviraptorosaur specimens have been found in Asia.
 The North American oviraptorosaur record is sparse.

 The earliest and most basal ("primitive") known oviraptorosaurs are Ningyuansaurus wangi, Protarchaeopteryx robusta and Incisivosaurus gauthieri, both from the lower Yixian Formation of China, dating to about 125 million years ago during the Aptian age of the early Cretaceous period.
 A tiny neck vertebra reported from the Wadhurst Clay Formation of England shares some features in common with oviraptorosaurs, and may represent an earlier occurrence of this group (at about 140 million years ago).